 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-If you’re researching cannabidiol (CBD) oil, you’ll likely stumble across information about CBD tinctures, too.
-You may wonder if both terms describe the same product.
-They don’t, but it’s an easy mistake to make.
+If you’re researching cannabidiol (CBD) oil, you’ll likely come across information about CBD tinctures, too.
+You may wonder whether both terms describe the same product.
+Technically, they don’t, but it’s an easy mistake to make.

 While CBD oils and tinctures may be packaged in the same way, there are some important distinctions.
-Here’s what to understand about the differences between CBD oils and CBD tinctures so you can decide what’s best for your needs.
+Here’s what to understand about the differences between a CBD oil vs. tincture so you can decide what’s best for your needs.